avarnajain/spectral_meterusage/README.md

-# Spectral Meter Usage
+# Spectral Meter Usage App

-This repository contains the setup and usage instructions for the gRPC and Flask server based app to get meter usage data
+This repository contains the setup and usage instructions for the gRPC and Flask based app to get meter usage data

 ## Setup